 In this method, the project is divided into several tasks and subtasks that can be easily defined and managed.
 Hence it becomes easier to estimate.
-All the tasks are then separately estimated and totaled from the bottom to the top to provide a final software project estimation.
+All the tasks are then separately estimated and totaled from the bottom to the top to provide a final estimation.

-This style “bottom-up “takes more time to make an estimation, but it gives the best level of accuracy if all the component details are put into consideration.
+This style “bottom-up“ takes more time to make an estimation, but it gives the best level of accuracy if all the component details are put into consideration.

 Project Evaluation and Review Technique or Three-Point Estimates